-1. What is Starfish?
-2
+What is Starfish?
+8

-2. Who benefits?
-2
+Who benefits?
+8

-3. What is the cost to school?
-3
+What is the cost to school?
+9

-4. How long does Starfish mentoring last?
-3

-5. How are mentees matched with mentors?
-3
+How are mentees matched with mentors?
+9

+How long does Starfish mentoring last?
+9

-6. How does the referral process work?
-4
+How does the referral process work?
+10

-7. How many students would a mentor be able to work with each week?
+How many students would a mentor be able to work with each week?
 How regularly would they come into school?
-4
+10

-8. What is Outcomes Star / My Mind Star?
-5
+What is Outcomes Star / My Mind Star?
+11

-9. What happens in a mentoring session?
-6
+What happens in a mentoring session?
+12

-10. How are mentoring sessions structured?
+How are mentoring sessions structured?
 How concrete is the 'agenda' for the sessions?
-6
+12

-11. Do mentors meet all safeguarding requirements?
-7
+Do mentors meet all safeguarding requirements?
+13

-12. Are the Outcomes Star readings shared with school?
-7
+Are the Outcomes Star readings shared with school?
+13

+Who benefits?
+What is the cost to school?
+How are mentees matched with mentors?
+How long does Starfish mentoring last?
+How does the referral process work?
+How many students would a mentor be able to work with each week?
+How regularly would they come into school?
+What is Outcomes Star / My Mind Star?
+What happens in a mentoring session?
+How are mentoring sessions structured?
+How concrete is the 'agenda' for the sessions?
+Do mentors meet all safeguarding requirements?
+Are the Outcomes Star readings shared

 13. What training have the mentors had and how experienced are they?
-8

-14. What feedback will be given to the school so that we can work with mentors to ensure the programme is successful?
-8 15.
-Starfish Co-ordinator?
-8 16.
+14 14.
+What feedback will be given to the school so that we can work with mentors to ensure the programme is successful?
+14 15.
+What is the difference between a Starfish mentor and Starfish Co-ordinator?
+14 16.
 What information do Starfish Co-ordinators need from the school?
-9 17.
+15 17.
 What information do Starfish Co-ordinators share with the school initially?
-9 18.
-Is there data from the pilot that can be shared?
-10 19.
-Are you able to put me in touch with any schools that you have worked with previously to discuss how this has worked for them and how this could work for us?
-11 20.
-What are the next steps if we are interested?
-11
+15 18.
+Is there data from existing Starfish programmes that can be shared?
+16 19.
+How does The Salvation Army use the personal data that is collected?
+17 20. re you able to put me in touch with any schools that are sing Starfish to discuss how this has worked for them nd how this could work for us? ١